Hybrid Quantum-Classical Generative Adversarial Networks with Transfer Learning: Binary Classification Results

 \subsubsection{Metrics Results}

-Table~\ref{tab:extended_metrics} summarizes the FID, KID, and IS for each experiment.
+Table~\ref{tab:extended_metrics} summarizes the FID, KID, and IS across four independent runs for each experiment.
 Lower FID and KID values indicate that the generated images are closer to the real-image distribution, whereas a higher IS implies better quality and diversity in the generated samples.

-The baseline model (Experiment 1) exhibits the highest FID (349.6) and KID (0.321), along with the lowest IS (1.822).
+The baseline model (Experiment 1) exhibits the highest FID (321.9 $\pm$ 34.2) and KID (0.27 $\pm$ 0.09), along with the lowest IS (1.85 $\pm$ 0.06).
 This fully classical setup struggles to match the performance of the hybrid models.
-By introducing a quantum block into the discriminator (Experiment 2), FID decreases to 328.4 and KID to 0.251, while IS increases to 2.351.
+By introducing a quantum block into the discriminator (Experiment 2), FID decreases to 319.4 $\pm$ 17.9 and KID to 0.23 $\pm$ 0.02, while IS increases to 2.26 $\pm$ 0.12.
 Although this outperforms Experiment 1, it does not represent the best overall outcome.
-When only the generator is quantum-enhanced (Experiment 3), FID improves to 257.4, KID to 0.145, and IS to 2.722 (the highest among all experiments).
-This suggests a notable gain in image diversity.
-In the fully hybrid model (Experiment 4), both FID and KID reach their lowest values (198.7 and 0.088, respectively), indicating the closest distributional alignment with real images.
-IS remains relatively high at 2.393, but slightly below Experiment 3.
+When only the generator is quantum-enhanced (Experiment 3), FID reduces to 250.0 $\pm$ 15.5, KID to 0.14 $\pm$ 0.02, and IS increasing to 2.54 $\pm$ 0.34.
+This indicates a substantial improvement in quantitative performance relative to Experiments 1 and 2.
+In the fully hybrid configuration (Experiment 4), FID and KID reach their lowest mean values (218.5 $\pm$ 16.7 and 0.11 $\pm$ 0.02, respectively), indicating the strongest distributional similarity to the real data, while IS remains the highest at 2.55 $\pm$ 0.44.

+Compared with the classical baseline, Experiment 2 achieves a 0.78\% reduction in FID, a 14.81\% reduction in KID, and a 22.16\% increase in IS.
+Experiment 3 shows substantially stronger gains, with a 22.34\% reduction in FID, a 48.15\% reduction in KID, and a 37.30\% increase in IS.
+The fully hybrid model in Experiment 4 delivers the strongest overall improvement, achieving a 32.12\% reduction in FID, a 59.26\% reduction in KID, and a 37.84\% increase in IS, with the reported standard deviations indicating that these improvements are consistent across repeated runs.

+Figure~\ref{fig:boxplot} presents the distribution of FID, KID, and IS scores across four independent runs for each experimental configuration.
+Each data point corresponds to an individual run, and the box plots summarize the median, interquartile range, and full extent of the results.
+For FID, the distributions shift progressively lower from Experiment 1 through Experiment 4, with the fully hybrid model achieving the lowest scores across all runs.
+A similar trend is observed for KID, where Experiment 4 exhibits both the lowest median and the smallest spread, indicating consistent performance across different initializations.
+For IS, all hybrid configurations outperform the classical baseline, though the variance increases in Experiments 3 and 4.
+Across all three metrics, the distribution ranges of Experiment 4 remain separated from those of Experiment 1, confirming that the observed differences are consistent across runs.

 However, it is important to acknowledge the biases and limitations of certain evaluation metrics.
 As noted by \cite{Alhamdi2024}, FID can be biased toward specific datasets, given its reliance on feature embeddings from a pre-trained inception network.
 Similarly, IS has been criticized for its unreliability in capturing the actual realism of the generated samples.
 Therefore, relying on additional metrics such as KID, which is less prone to domain-specific biases, is crucial for a more comprehensive evaluation of generative performance.